Numerical characterizations for integral dependence of graded ideals: Abstract

 \section{Abstract}

-Let $R=\oplus_{m\geq 0}R_m$ be a standard graded Noetherian domain over a field $R_0$ and $I\subseteq J$ be two graded ideals in $R$ such that $0<\mbox{height}\;I\leq \mbox{height}\;J <d$.
-Then we give a set of numerical characterizations of the integral dependence of $I$ and ${J}$ in terms of certain multiplicities.
-A novelty of the approach is that it does not involve localization and only requires checking computable and well-studied invariants.
+Let $R=\oplus_{m\geq 0}R_m$ be a standard graded equidimensional ring over a field $R_0$ and $I\subseteq J$ be two non-nilpotent graded ideals in $R$.
+Then we give a set of numerical characterizations of the integral dependence of $I$ and $J$ in terms of certain multiplicities.
+A novelty of this approach is that it does not involve localization and only requires checking computable and well-studied invariants.